Admiralkheir/ElasticSearch/README.md

 There are two types of synchronization and they can complement each other:
  > Before using ElasticSearch and Kibana, you have to set up JDK
-1. Download ElasticSearch on elastic.com
+1. Download ElasticSearch from elastic.com
  > You can download version 7.2.0
 2. To run Elasticsearch, enter elasticsearch command
 3. Download Kibana from elastic.com